 The C20 moved to using a full floating suspension this year as well.

-The C10 received a custom camper package this year as well, but it had significantly fewer tire options and smaller rear springs.
+The C10 received a custom camper package this year, but it had significantly fewer tire options and smaller rear springs.
 Given the C10s reduced payload capacity, it was really more of a camper shell package.

 This was the first year where the C20 came standard with power brakes, while the C10 only had them available as optional equipment.
 It was also the first year where the C20 was available with engine options that the C10 could not come equipped with.
 The C20 could also come with a larger clutch and fuel tank.